When it comes to starting a weighted blankets brand, you may find yourself in a place where you have to make some big decisions.

 Create revenue goals

-When determining the price of your weighted blankets, you'll want to create goals for revenue + how much profit you want your weighted blankets brand to make.
+When determining the price of your blankets, you'll want to create goals for revenue + how much profit you want your weighted blankets brand to make.

 This process is simpler than you may think: